 On the west of the Presqu'ile, between the Saône and the steep Fourvière hill, on a strip of land lies Vieux Lyon (Old Lyon), the most touristic area of the city.

->

-> Fourvière Hill, known as "the hill that prays" because it is the location for the basilica of Notre-Dame de Fourvière, several convents, and the residence of the Archbishop.
-Fourvière also hosts the Tour métallique (an obvious TV tower, replicating the last stage of the Eiffel Tower) and the city's funicular railways.
+Fourvière Hill is known as "the hill that prays" because it is the location for the basilica of Notre-Dame de Fourvière, several convents, and the residence of the Archbishop.
+Fourvière also hosts the Tour métallique (a prominent TV tower, replicating the last stage of the Eiffel Tower) and the city's funicular railways.

->

-> Lyon is a massive city and certainly expands much further than the above areas, but the chance the visitor has to get out of it is minimal.
+Lyon is a massive city and certainly expands much further than the above areas, but the chance the visitor has to get out of it is minimal.

->

-> East of Presqu'île (after the Rhône) is a large flat area, upon which sits much of modern Lyon and contains most of the city's population.
-Situated in this area is the urban center of La Part-Dieu, which clusters the landmark structures Tour Part-Dieu, Tour Oxygène, Tour Swiss Life, and the city's primary railway station, Gare de Lyon-Part-Dieu.
+East of Presqu'île (after the Rhône) is a large flat area that sits much of modern Lyon and contains most of the city's population.
+This area is the urban center of La Part-Dieu, which clusters the landmark structures Tour Part-Dieu, Tour Oxygène, Tour Swiss Life, and the city's primary railway station, Gare de Lyon-Part-Dieu.

->

-> In the next pages (parts II/III/IV of Lyon), I discribe three long walks in the areas of:
+In the next pages (parts II/III/IV of Lyon), I discribe three long walks in the areas of:

 -Vieux Lyon & Fourvière, and